Want to be in a movie?

 Yes and no. Extras can be sent home if they initiate a conversation with a star.
 Or if they take pictures on set.

-That said, some stars, such as Dustin Hoffman, are amazingly friendly.
-He went out his way to talk to extras, including me.
-Others, not so much.
+That said, some stars, such as Dustin Hoffman, were amazingly friendly.
+He went out of his way to talk to extras, including me and even introduced me to Will Ferrell.
 Sometimes I’ve been positioned so close to a star that conversation began organically, because as shooting went on it became uncomfortable not to speak.
-In a film with a very famous female star, we were told multiple times by crew and even her bodyguard not to speak to her.
-We were told not to even make eye contact with a certain male star.
+In a film with a very famous female star, we were told multiple times by the crew and even her bodyguard not to speak to her.
+Once we were told not to even make eye contact with a certain male star.

 I’ve seen dozens of stars close up and how they work.
-Often I’ve been so close to the filming I can hear everything the director, such as Clint Eastwood, says to the actors.
+Often I’ve been so close to the filming I could hear everything the director, such as Clint Eastwood, says to the actors.

 5. How do I get to be an extra?